Skip to content

 Computed Fields Any Computed Field derived from this join's fields is also deleted.

-The left and right source containers, their data, their quality checks, and their anomalies are not affected.
+The source containers, their data, their quality checks, and their anomalies are not affected.
+This covers the left and right containers in pairwise mode, and every aliased source in SQL mode.

 There is no soft-delete or recovery.
 If you want to stop running checks against this join without losing it, archive the checks instead of deleting the join.